 Oregon Coast Road Trip

-Thor’s Well is a massive blow hole.
-As the waves come in, the powerful pull of the ocean makes the most incredible site you will ever see.
-We witnessed this at low tide but high tide is suppose to be even better.
+Thor’s Well is a massive blowhole.
+As the waves come in, the powerful pull of the ocean makes the most incredible sight you will ever see.
+We witnessed this at low tide but high tide is supposed to be even better.

 I highly recommend making this part of your experience on the Oregon Coast.
 You will not be disappointed!